gregstewart/blog/source/_posts/2015-04-14-picking-a-new-language-to-learn.markdown

 The other thing I remembered was this book : [Seven Languages in Seven Weeks](https://pragprog.com/book/btlang/seven-languages-in-seven-weeks).
 I have been recently thumbing through it again and it provides a great introduction to some of the languages I am considering as well suggesting a few exercises for further exploration.

 Writing all this down seems like a lot of consideration for something that I used to do on a whim.
-However now that I went through this exercise, I know why language I would like to get to know more of this year: [Clojure](http://clojure.org/)
+However now that I went through this exercise, I know which language I would like to get to know this year: [Clojure](http://clojure.org/)